evanwill/markdown-everywhere/content/1-markdown.md

 nav: Intro
 ---

-[Markdown](https://daringfireball.net/projects/markdown/){:target="_blank" rel="noopener"} is a quick and simple standard to create formatted documents in plaintext.
+Markdown is a quick and simple syntax to create formatted documents in plaintext.

 Originally developed in 2004 by John Gruber with Aaron Swartz based on how people intuitively write emails, it focuses on being human readable, yet designed to easily convert into HTML for the web.